marcos-willian00/marcos-willian00/README.md

 ## Hi, I'm Marcos Willian 🖖🏽

 <div align="left">
-<h3> Hi, I'm Marcos Willian, a brasilian developer passionate about programming and technology.
+<h3> Hi, I'm Marcos Willian, a Brazilian developer passionate about programming and technology.
 I'm studying for a bachelor's degree in Information Systems at IFCE, where I'm learning about different languages, tools and software development methodologies.
 My goal is to continue learning and contributing to the advancement of technology. </h3>
 </div>

 ## Connect with me! 🔗